LOHankins/Project-1/rubric.md

 Performing - Code is properly formatted/indented.
 Coming back to this code after 2-3 weeks will be difficult.
 It has no comments!
 There are lots of function definitions and invocations happening in various places, its hard to discern it all.
 I would recommend group parts of your code that are relevant to each other.
 Start figuring out ways to leverage the data rather than hardcoding logic into the DOM itself.

 ## Creativity/Interface
-Performing - Really like the idea.
+Performing/Progressing - Really like the idea.
 I encourage you to keep working on the timer to eliminate responses as the time goes.
+But more importantly, make sure the core functionality is bug free.

 Great job overall Louis!